 1. Review the SWPPP for the conformance with the requirements of the most current SPDES General Permit for Stormwater Associated with Construction Activities; 2.
-Prioritize projects as a high priority if the proposed project (all other projects will be considered low priority): - a. directly discharges to an impaired waterbody as listed in Appendix E of the GP - b. will disturb >5 acres of earth at any one time - c. directly discharges to State or Federal designated wetlands 3.
+Prioritize projects as a high priority if the proposed project: - a. directly discharges to an impaired waterbody as listed in Appendix E of the GP - b. directly discharges to a stream classified with a (T) or Trout Spawning (TS) designation - c. will disturb >5 acres of earth at any one time - d. with earth disturbance within 100 feet of any lake or pond - e. within 50 feet of any rivers or streams (perennial or seasonal) - f. directly discharges to State or Federal designated wetlands; 3.
 Prioritize projects as low priority if the proposed project does not meet the requirements of #2; 4.
 Document the SWPPP review using a SWPPP review checklist and provide the checklist to the Town of Macedon; 5.
 Sign the MS4 SWPPP Acceptance Form and forward the signed form to the Stormwater Management Program Coordinator (SMPC).
 The SMPC will then sign the MS4 Acceptance Form and forward the document to the owner/operator or their designated Engineer.